Seigr-lab/Hyphos/language_specification/dictionary.md

 # Hyphos Language Dictionary - Metawords for Protocol Mapping

-**Purpose**: Alphabetical dictionary of Hyphos metawords requiring protobuf protocol definitions
+**Purpose**: Alphabetical dictionary of Hyphos metaword- **edit**: Consciousness-aware content editing operations with bio-inspired organization, senary text processing, intelligent completion, collaborative features, security measures, accessibility support, and protocol-aligned filesystem integration requiring protobuf protocol definitions
 **Usage**: Reference for creating protocol buffer messages and services
 **Status**: Active development - metawords mapped to protocol operations

+> **🚨 CRITICAL IMPLEMENTATION NOTE**
+> **All code examples in this document show Python reference implementations ONLY.**
+> **The actual Seigr ecosystem uses Hyphos language compiled from these Python prototypes via protobuf.**
+> **DO NOT implement new features in Python - use these as reference for Hyphos development.**
+> **Python → protobuf → Hyphos is the required compilation path.**

 ---